This post may contain affiliate links. Please read our disclosure policy.

-Homemade Ricotta Cheese on bread
+Ricotta Cheese on bread and in a bowl

-Ricotta is Italian for ‘recooked’ and ricotta cheese is a soft curd cheese with a mild flavor and creamy texture.
-It pairs well with bold flavors like tomato marinara, basil pesto, or roasted garlic.
+• Serving Suggestions: It pairs well with bold flavors like tomato marinara, basil pesto, or roasted garlic.
 It’s also great with fruit and a drizzle of honey over crostini.

 Ricotta vs. Cottage Cheese